jrusnack/safe_intern/README.md

     Symbol.all_symbols.map(&:to_s).include?(untrusted_string)

-With the ability to query for known symbols, .intern and .to_sym methods can be patched.
+With the ability to query for known symbols, `intern` and `to_sym` methods can be patched.
 There are two possible behaviours when called on unknown string:

 * return nil
 * raise exception